siouan/frontend-gradle-plugin/README.md

 **Note about task execution**

-If you execute this task multiple consecutive times with Gradle, you may notice NPM or Yarn always run, and Gradle does not 'skip' the task based on a previous succcessful build.
+If you execute this task multiple consecutive times with Gradle, you may notice NPM or Yarn always run, and Gradle does not skip the task based on a previous succcessful build.
 This is the expected behavior because the task does not declare any input/output so as Gradle knows it is already _UP-TO-DATE_.

 If you think about tweaking this behavior, and skip the task execution on certain circumstances (e.g. declaring the `nodes_modules` directory as output), take care of impacts in Gradle.
-Gradle can not do magic things with high volume directories, and tracks each file individually to know if the task must be executed or not.
+Gradle cannot do magic things with high volume input/output directories, and must track each file individually to know if the task must be executed or not.
 Is it worth moving the performance impact in Gradle to skip task execution, or accepting the small overhead of re-running NPM or Yarn every time?
 In a development environment, using the Gradle command line may not be often necessary.
-On a CI workstation building the project from scratch after each change, overhead shall be unrelevant because the task must be executed anyhow.
+On a CI workstation where the project is built from scratch after each change, overhead shall be unrelevant because the task must be executed anyhow.

 The plugin is designed with the requirement the task has a consistent and reliable behavior whatever the Javascript runtimes used underneath.
 If it is not acceptable, feel free to declare additional inputs/outputs, with the help of some [recommendations](#recommendations).

-_Some related discussions in Gradle forums: \[[1][reference-1]] \[[2][reference-2]] \[[3][reference-3]]_
+_Some related discussions in Gradle forums_: \[[1][reference-1]] \[[2][reference-2]] \[[3][reference-3]]

 ### `cleanFrontend` - Clean frontend